 What are the best fall wedding flowers?

-Remember that your florist knows best when it comes to choosing flowers for your fall wedding bouquet, but brushing up on the basics will help you describe your overall vision and identify your favorite blooms.
+Remember that your wedding florist knows best when it comes to choosing fall wedding flowers, but brushing up on the basics will help you describe your overall vision and identify your favorite blooms.

-- Sunflowers: This cheerful yellow flower is quintessentially autumnal.
+- Sunflowers: The cheerful sunflower is quintessentially autumnal.
 It's ideal for rustic weddings and outdoor venues.

 - Chrysanthemums: Sometimes confused with dahlias because of how similar they look, these fall wedding flowers have dense, elongated petals.
 Since they naturally bloom during the fall season, chrysanthemums are easily available in a range of colors, from light pink and purple to yellow, orange, and dark red.

 - Calla lilies: This elegant flower is a beautiful choice for a fall wedding with a traditional theme or formal dress code.
 Calla lilies bloom in white, dark purple, and orange, which are all versatile options for an autumn celebration.

 - Ranunculus: Whimsical and colorful, ranunculus are another popular flower for fall weddings.
 Their range of colors, which includes yellow, fuchsia, red, orange, purple, white, and peach, makes them a staple in many fall wedding bouquets and centerpieces.

 - Roses: These timeless flowers, which are in season year-round, will give your bouquet a classic, romantic look.
 Roses bloom in a rainbow of colors, from crimson to blush and even mauve.
 Work with your florist to choose the best type of rose for your budget and personal style—there are more than a thousand different varieties!

 Pumpkin-inspired hues probably come to mind when you think of fall wedding colors, but you don't have to limit yourself to oranges, yellows, reds, and browns if they don't match your overall aesthetic.
 Other fall wedding colors we love include: